Shaaali/identity-apps/docs/guides/applications/share-user-attributes/oidc.md

 #### Userinfo response

-In addition to getting attributes from ID token, application can <a href="/guides/applications/integrate-confidential-client/#retrieve-user-details">invoke the userinfo endpoint</a> and obtain user attributes along with the [selected subject attribute](#select-subject-attribute).
+In addition to getting attributes from the ID token, the application can <a href="/guides/applications/integrate-confidential-client/#retrieve-user-details">invoke the userinfo endpoint</a> and get user attributes along with the [selected subject attribute](#select-the-subject-attribute).

 _A sample userinfo response is given below:_